apache/arrow/docs/source/cpp/compute.rst

 * \(2) Output is the physical length in bytes of each input element.
 Output type is Int32 for Binary / String, Int64 for LargeBinary / LargeString.

+* \(3) Output is the number of characters (not bytes) of each input element.
+  Output type is Int32 for String, Int64 for LargeString.

-* \(3) Each UTF8-encoded character in the input is converted to lowercase or uppercase.
+* \(4) Each UTF8-encoded character in the input is converted to lowercase or uppercase.